Gerhut/axiosist/README.md

 ### `axiosist(callback)`

-Create an axios instance with adapter of the request callback.
+Create an axios instance with adapter of the request callback, and treat all HTTP statuses as fulfilled.

 ### `axiosist.createAdapter(callback)`